brkarcher/brkarcher.github.io/src/requiem-12.md

 ...
 What _was_ the curse, anyway?

 Unusual skin tones.
 Bony prominences on the face and sometimes upper arms and back.
 Horns, like a ram's or a dragon's.
 Eyes with homochromatic pupils, irises, and sclera.
-Unseemly at worst, but harmless.
+A tail.
+Unseemly at worst, difficult to tailor for, but harmless.

 As some scholars would have it: soullessness, perhaps.
 An irresistible bent for evil, for destruction.
 As legends would have it: the ability to shapeshift, to steal bodies or even souls _from_ bodies.

 I felt myself getting angry.
 What rubbish.
 For legends to run wild was one thing.
 But for scholars and courtiers like myself, whose very duty it is to understand reality to its fullest... these scholars could not have possibly encountered these ideas in reality.
-Certainly not the reality I had been living in.
+Certainly not the reality I had been living in with Naht.
 It was not reality.
 It was reckless speculation.
 An absolute betrayal of their life's work.
 Of _my_ life's work.

 My eyes, hard under a furrowed brow, drifted back to my pack. _The Transmutation of Souls: A Compilation of Attestations_.
 An Ivian Leauge era work by Rector Ystile, whose status within the League-era College hierarchy afforded the book just enough prestige to allow it to remain in the College collections.
 Most other similar works had been burned.
 Even this one was guarded carefully, lest the wicked be given the chance to recreate the malign magics that ancient warlocks used to touch and exploit the soul.

-And what is a curse if it does not go to one's soul?
-Nothing.
-I needed to know.
+I needed to know more about Naht's curse.
+Was lifting it with powerful transmutation magic within the Emperor's reach, as Mal figured?
+Or was there another way?
+What did the curse do, beyond the superficial?
+Was there truly demonic influence to fear?

+And how better to understand a curse than to understand the soul the bears it?

 I would need the warlocks' secrets.

 ---

 The same ranger we met on the road, her chaps and tunic still slightly dusty from a hard day's work, showed me into Valthan's office, gave a polite bow, and closed the door behind her.

 Valthan's office was sparser than mine.
-It was, too, dominated by a heavy wooden desk expertly crafted to maximize both storage space and aesthetic pleasure.
-But less tools and knick-knacks cluttered its surface, and for that matter, the wood-paneled walls were considerably more bare.
+It was, like mine, dominated by a heavy wooden desk expertly crafted to maximize both storage space and aesthetic pleasure.
+But fewer tools and knick-knacks cluttered its surface, and for that matter, the wood-paneled walls were considerably more bare.
 I surmised it to be some combination of his personal organizing preferences and his short years in service to the Baron, such that he simply had less time to experience the natural accrual of tools that plagues wizards' careers like a fungus.

-Valthan himself was a thin man, with a protruding chin, an immaculate moustache, and hungry eyes.
+Valthan himself was a thin man with a protruding chin, an immaculate moustache, and hungry eyes.
 The robe helped to fill out his wiry frame and give him the personal presence befitting a wizard.

 In case you hadn't noticed, I am quite fond of our wizard robes.

 "To what do I owe the pleasure, my friend?"
 Valthan asked.
 There was an odd note in his voice.

 "To myself, of course," I chuckled.
-"I was passing through and it seemed only polite.
+"I was passing through and it seemed only right.
 I read your essay on the creative properties of fire; I've been trying to write a letter on how the southern fire-star Gamede might be able to link those ideas—very well articulated, I should say, fine work—to... well, something, surely.
 You can see why the letter is yet unfinished."

 "I thank you.
 It was a small thing, I think.
 We all know how fire can be used to create, but the aetheric processes underlying it are... ah, never mind.
 You did read it, after all.
 I trust you have found the town pleasing?"